 Organizational/departmental and team meetings differ mainly on aggregation levels and attendees, while individual meetings differ on timing and resemble more of a coaching session.

 Want to know more about this topic?
-Download AGILE NXT and start your personal change tomorrow.
+Download Agile nxt magazine-new-insights-for-effective-agile-performance-mng and start your personal change tomorrow.
 And join us for the Future Friday, the 1 day hands-on conference to inspire you to set the next step in Agile.